kausthubh-coder/shru/docs/realtime-agent.md

 The agent registers tools via a modular registry.
 Definitions live in `app/test-app/agent/tools/*` and are assembled in `app/test-app/agent/registry.ts`.
 Runtime bridges are built in `app/test-app/agent/runtime.ts` and shared logging wrappers live in `app/test-app/types/toolContracts.ts`.

 ### Destructive tool approvals
 Some tools (e.g., `agent_clear`) are flagged for approval.
-The tool emits an approval request via the runtime event stream (`onToolEvent`).
-By default calls return `approval_required` unless approved; the page can present a confirmation UI (see `app/test-app/components/ToolApprovalDialog.tsx`) and re‑dispatch.
+The tool emits an approval request via the runtime event stream (`onToolEvent`) and returns `approval_required` unless approved; the page can present a confirmation UI (see `app/test-app/components/ToolApprovalDialog.tsx`) and re‑dispatch.

 Whiteboard tools (selection):